rehierl/metalsmith-doctoc/readme.md

 ### "doctoc-default"

 This is the integrated, default lightweight plugin for 'metalsmith-doctoc'.
-It will be used if you assign the string "doctoc-default" to '$name'; see 'Options.plugins'.
+It will be used if you assign the string "doctoc-default" in place of '$name' inside 'Options.plugins'.

 'doctoc-default' is intended to be run after Markdown files have been converted